IdahoLabResearch/HydroGenerate/README.md

 **Citation**

-If you are using our repositpry kindly refer to this [document](https://www.osti.gov/biblio/1829986).
+If you are using our repository kindly refer to this [document](https://www.osti.gov/biblio/1829986).

 _Bibtex_
 ```